vidhatrihr/flask-session-jwt-demo/README.md

   - **Stateless Authentication:** The server does not need to store session information, making the application more scalable.
   - **Custom JWT Implementation:** The JWT functionality is implemented from scratch in `jwt.py`, providing a clear understanding of how JWTs work.
   - **Token Expiration:** The application includes a mechanism to expire tokens after a certain period, which is a crucial security feature for JWT-based authentication.
+- **Security Note:** This implementation lacks a logout capability.
+Because the system is stateless, there is no way to invalidate or regenerate JWTs apart from their expiry time.
 - **Key Files:**
   - `jwt.py`: Contains the from-scratch implementation of JWT encoding, decoding, and verification.
   - `decorators.py`: The `login_required` decorator is updated to use the `verify_jwt` function to authenticate users.
   - `routes.py`: The login route is modified to generate and set the JWT cookie.
-- **Note:** This implementation lacks a logout capability.
-Because the system is stateless, there is no way to invalidate or regenerate JWTs apart from their expiry time.

 ### 6. To-Do App with JWT and Session Regeneration